Eylstar/WingedHelper/README.md

 - **FlySpeed** & **FlyDelay** : specify the speed at wich you entity will fly, how many seconds after the player dashed
 - **Disable Collisions** : check this if you want your entity to not detect any collisions after the wings are activated (e.g. passing through walls)
 - **Allow Interactions** : for holdable objects only, specify if the player can grab the object once it begins to fly
-- **IsHeavyWings** : for holdables only, change the behaviour of the holdable once his wings are activated.
+- **IsHeavyWings** : (JANK!) for holdables only, change the behaviour of the holdable once his wings are activated.
 It then lifts the player with it instead of being lifted by the player

 ### Customisation :
 - **Wings Offset** : allows you to place each wing independently in the Y and X axes